mm-adt/mm-adt.github.io/tenets.md

 #### Independent Open Source Developers Suffer Economically

-Independent open source developers spend their time developing software that provides no tangible compensation and in fact, as the popularity of their project increases, can lead them to burnout and financial ruin.
+Independent open source developers spend their time developing software that provides no financial compensation and, as the popularity of their project increases, success can lead  to burnout and financial ruin.

 #### Corporate Open Source Developers Sacrifice Autonomy

-Corporate open source developers are in the problematic situation where their work is dependent on their sponsoring organization who now also controls the direction and pace of development as well as the interoperability and inclusion of any novel innovations within the project.
+Corporate open source developers are in the problematic situation where their work is dependent on their sponsoring organization who also controls the direction and pace of development as well as the interoperability and inclusion of any novel innovations within the project.

 #### Entrepreneurial Open Source Developers Lack a Competitive Edge